lazygis/pytoc/README.md

 - TOC_list: The TOC curve you want to show.
 It should be a list of TOC objects.
 - index_names: Names of TOC curves.
 They will be shown in the legend.
 - color_list: A list of colors corresponding to TOC curves.
 The color can be one character like 'r' (red), 'g'(green), 'b'(blue); a color word, like "aqua", "green"; or hexadecimal color notation, like "#1f77b4".
 The details are in the link.
-- marker_list: A list of markers corresponding to TOC curves.
+- marker_list: A list of marker types corresponding to TOC curves.
 Markers can be "^" (triangle_up), "v" (triangle_down).add All possible markers are in the link.
+- line_list: A list of line types corresponding to TOC curves.
+It can be '-' (solid line), '--' (dashed line)
+- boolUniform: If true, A uniform TOC curve will be put in the diagram.